rahmanridwan/DC-Optimal-Transmission-Switching/README.md

 Z1 – z186: the switch status of each line for a given scenario & switchnum.
 Note that this is coded slightly differently than our other data.
 Here we only mark the precise switch we are interested in, rather than all open switches.
 Cost & switchId: exactly the same as other data.

-Navigation:
-The project has datasets and files provided along with their respective code.
-The data, file, and code are referenced with each other with a unique number within brackets.
-The project also includes recommended readings and research papers that were used to conduct the following project.